Disease Guide ·Exocrine Pancreatic Insufficiency ·2026

 Lifetime Cost Justification

-At $600-$2,400/year for enzyme supplements, B12 injections, and monitoring, EPI is one of the conditions where insurance consistently pays for itself.
-Over a dog's lifetime, total treatment costs can easily reach $5,000-$15,000.
-Insurance turns an unpredictable expense into a manageable monthly premium.
+At $600-$2,400/year, EPI is where insurance clearly pays for itself.
+Lifetime costs reach $5,000-$15,000+.
+Insurance converts unpredictable expense into manageable monthly premium.

 Red flag · Exclusion